jucr-io/.github/profile/README.md

 The toolchain that powers our platform includes, but is not limited to:

+- **Kubernetes (EKS)**: We utilize Amazon EKS to orchestrate our containerized applications, enabling us to manage and scale our microservices efficiently in a cloud-native environment.
+Kubernetes provides automated deployment, scaling, and management of containerized applications, ensuring high availability and resilience.

 - **Kafka**: As a distributed streaming platform, Kafka enables us to handle real-time data feeds with high throughput and low latency.
 It's the backbone of our event-driven architecture, facilitating seamless communication between services.

 - **GraphQL**: We use GraphQL to build efficient and flexible APIs.
 It allows clients to request exactly the data they need, reducing over-fetching and under-fetching of data, which optimizes network usage and improves performance.